 The district has adopted and implemented the state and federal policies for food service, including guidelines to restrict student access to vending machines.
-For more information regarding these policies and guidelines, see the Sheila Moseley, Food Service Director, smoseley@brazosisd.net.
-[See policy FFA for more information.]
+For more information regarding these policies and guidelines, see the Food Service Director, Nikki Roecker.

 Pest Management Plan (All Grade Levels)